Sources of Information

 examination of adults.

-Greydanus, Patel, and Pratt, Behavioral Pediatrics, 2nd edition,
+Greydanus, Patel, Pratt, and Calles, Behavioral Pediatrics, 3rd edition,

 in detail.
-The references listed at the end of chapter 17 are also those
+The references listed at the end of these chapter are also those

 I used when writing the

 Greydanus, Patel, Reddy, Feinberg, and Omar, Handbook of Clinical